 PhD, Counseling Psychology, Oklahoma State University

 Dr. Rebecca Crain’s clinical and research interests include trauma recovery, sexual assault recovery, and multicultural counseling.
 She enjoys investigating issues and helping communities who find themselves at the margins of justice along these intersection points.
-Reproductive health and human rights among Latino women and creating infrastructures for Latino mental health are passions of Dr. Crain’s.
+Reproductive health and human rights among Latinx women and creating infrastructures for Latinx mental health are passions of Dr. Crain’s.

 Approach to Therapy